tongjixianing/AdminUserPostWebAppApplication/README.md

    - Tomcat started on port(s): 8080 (http) with context path ''

-* Go to browser, type http://localhost:8080/admin/ which calls the admin API to list all posts for each user.
+* Go to browser, type http://localhost:8080/admin/ which calls the admin rest API to list all posts for each user.
   - The output is in Json format
   - There are 10 users and each user has 10 posts
   - The [sample API output Json file](https://github.com/tongjixianing/AdminUserPostWebAppApplication/blob/master/alluserposts.json)